BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <span style="color:red;">Note: The ReadyRemit Team is not targeting this use case yet.</span>

 In this case, ReadyRemit represents each of your end users with a *Sender* record and one or more *Sender Account* records, and ReadyRemit represents each of your end user's recipients with a *Recipient* record and one or more *Recipient Account* records.
+Your database may not have any information about your users' recipients, so the ReadyRemit *Recipient* record provides your service with a convenient place to store general profile information about these recipients.

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-your-users-as-the-senders.png" width=800 loading="lazy"></div>